ThisIsRuddy/m2-variation-linker/README.md

 ### Data & Temp Directory

-- `./data` - contains csv files for you to update, there are samples for each
+- `./data` - contains csv files for you to update - there are samples for each of the required csv files see below:
     - `data/attributes.csv` - should contain all the attributes you use for variations e.g. size, colour, length, width
     - `data/link.csv` - should contain 2 columns: `parent_sku` & `sku` and is the list of products you want to link as variations
     - `data/unlink.csv` - should contain a list of `parent_sku` in order to remove all variations
 - `./temp` - contains the last bulk API request payloads & bulk status responses for debugging

+---

 ### Link Options & Variations to Configurable Products